 - Wrapping yourself in the towel when you walk around the onsen facilities is not prohibited or anything but I have never seen any Japanese do this.
 They usually just hold the towel in front of them to cover their privates.

 Relax, embrace your body and the fact that you are in your birthday suit, and just enjoy the soothing onsen soak.
-Choosing a hot spring with muddy or milky water might help, but from my personal experience, I can assure you that I have never had any uncomfortable or embarrassing situation in a hot spring.
+Choosing a hot spring with muddy or milky water might help.
+Still, from my personal experience, I can assure you that I have never had any uncomfortable or embarrassing situation in a hot spring.

 The truth is that the Japanese and other people just don’t care as long as you clean your body thoroughly before you enter the onsen and keep the hot spring water as clean as possible during your soak.
 That’s really the only important thing when visiting an onsen.

 One more tip from my own experience.
-Personally I would suggest you put the towel next to the tub instead of keeping it on your head during your soak because then you can just relax and you don’t have to worry about the whole towel falling in by accident thing.
+I would suggest you put the towel next to the tub instead of keeping it on your head during your soak because then you can just relax and you don’t have to worry about the whole towel falling into the water by accident.